l7mp/stunner/doc/SECURITY.md

 Like any conventional gateway service, an improperly configured STUNner service may easily end up exposing sensitive services to the Internet.
-The below security guidelines will allow to minimize the risks associated with a misconfigured STUNner.
+The below security guidelines will allow to minimize the risks associated with a misconfigured STUNner gateway service.

 ## Threat

 Before deploying STUNner, it is worth evaluating the potential [security risks](https://www.rtcsec.com/article/slack-webrtc-turn-compromise-and-bug-bounty) a poorly configured public STUN/TURN server poses.
-To demonstrate the risks, below we shall use the [`turncat`](/cmd/turncat) utility to reach the Kubernetes DNS service through a misconfigured STUNner gateway.
+To demonstrate the risks, below we shall use the [`turncat`](/cmd/turncat) utility and `dig` to query the Kubernetes DNS service through a misconfigured STUNner gateway.

 Start with a [fresh STUNner installation](/doc/INSTALL.md) into an empty namespace called `stunner` and apply the below configuration.